- 2e Newsletter

 - 2e Resources

 - Past Issues

 - Articles & Columns

 - Contact Us

 Dr. Sylvia Rimm is a child psychologist and clinical professor at Case University School of Medicine, author, newspaper and magazine columnist, and radio/TV personality.
-For free newsletters about sibling competition and/or learning disabilities, send a self-addressed, stamped envelope for each newsletter to P.O.
+For free newsletters entitled How to Parent So Children Will Learn, Teaching Healthy Competition, Improving Your Child's Performance in the Second Half of the Year, ADHD, and/or Teaching Good Study Habits, send a self-addressed, stamped envelope for each newsletter and a note with your topic request to P.O.
 Box 32, Watertown, WI, 53094.
-Read Dr. Rimm’s articles on this topic and submit questions online at www.sylviarimm.com.
+Read Dr. Rimm’s Articles for Parents and Teachers and submit family questions online at www.sylviarimm.com.
 All questions are answered.